-The programmes of study to be followed by A.S.T.C. diplomates from the School of Electrical Engineering who wish to qualify for the degree of Bachelor of Engineering depend on the content of the courses which have been completed for the diploma.
+The programmes of study to be followed by A.S.T.C. diplomates from the School of Electrical Engineering who wish to qualify for the degree of Bachelor of Engineering or Bachelor of Science (Technology) depend on the content of the courses which have been completed for the diploma.
 The subjects required to complete the degree may be obtained on application in writing to the Head of the School of Electrical Engineering.